YenChengLai/linebot-ai-butler/README.en.md

 * **UI Optimization**: Uses **LINE Flex Messages** to present event cards and lists with a clean and aesthetic interface.
 * **Group Friendly**: Supports a "Trigger Word" mechanism (e.g., "Butler") to avoid disrupting daily conversations in group chats.
 * **Serverless Architecture**: Deployed on Google Cloud Functions (Gen 2) for low cost and high stability.
+* **Batch Event Creation (New!)**: Supports listing multiple dates and times in a single message (e.g., for recurring therapy or classes).
+The AI applies a "Shared Title Strategy" to create multiple events instantly.

 ## 🏗️ Architecture